project-sunbird/project-sunbird.github.io/pages/contributions/styleguide.md

 	  - Press **Enter** to save

-4. Bullets should be used for non-sequential content.<br />
+4. Use bullets for non-sequential content:<br />

       **Examples**

 	  - This document contains zip file
 	  - All the files are size specific

-5. The content should be in Active Voice using second person.
+5. Write content in active voice, using second person.

-6. Bullet points should not have full stops.
+6. Donot put full stops for bullet points.

-7. No exclamations.
-Sentences should be short and crisp.
-Any sentence that runs beyond a line should be broken down into clauses.
+7. Donot put exclamations.
+Write sentences short and crisp.
+Break down sentences that runs beyond a line into clauses.

-8. No ampersands and non-standard abbreviations.
+8. Donot use ampersands and non-standard abbreviations.

 9. Avoid long headings.
-Heading should begin with an infinitive verb.<br />
+Start each heading with an infinitive verb.<br />

       **Examples**

 	  - Instead of writing “Create Lesson”, write “Creating Lessons”

-10. No punctuations on headings.
+10. Donot put punctuations on headings.

-11. Headings should not be numbered.
+11. Donot put numbers on headings.

 12. Avoid adjectives in instructions.<br />